Gunman Posing As Cop Shoots, Kills Minnesota Lawmaker, Her Husband

-Democratic State Rep. Melissa Hortman, age 55, and her husband have died after the incident at their home in Brooklyn Park, located about 11 miles north of Minneapolis, according to authorities.
+Democratic State Rep. Melissa Hortman, age 55, and her husband, Mark, have died after the incident at their home in Brooklyn Park, located about 11 miles north of Minneapolis, according to authorities.

-They were each shot five or six times by a gunman impersonating a police office Friday night, June 13, according to ABC 5 KSTP in St. Paul.
+They were each shot five or six times by a gunman impersonating a police officer Friday night, June 13, according to ABC 5 KSTP in St. Paul.

+Minnesota State Sen. John Hoffman and his wife, Yvette, were shot at their home in Champlin in a separate incident also near Minneapolis.

 A suspect has not been apprehended.
 Police said they were investigating at least one person of interest in connection to the case.